Whiplash pain is very hard to ignore. Some symptoms of a neck injury may include the following:

 The force that causes neck pain can also sometimes cause a concussion as well.
 Because a concussion can be quite serious, you’ll need to seek medical attention immediately.
 If you feel extra sleepy, nauseous, confused, or dizzy, medical emergency care is necessary.

-In order to diagnose a neck strain, your physician will do a complete examination on you.
+In order to diagnose a neck strain, your Atlanta orthopedist will do a complete examination on you.
 Also, you may require a CT (computed tomography) scan, X-rays, or other tests as well to eliminate any other issues.